BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-14-n-plus-one-batching-testing-engineering.md

   - Jens
   - Stefan
 topics:
-  - N+1 problems
+  - N+1 Problems
   - Batching
   - Testing
-  - Engineering philosophy
+  - Engineering Philosophy
-  - Product development
-  - Technical challenges
 summary: |
   Jens and Stefan discuss the N+1 problem, batching strategies, the importance of testing, and their overall engineering philosophy for building robust products.
 tags: